Social Order Maintenance Act

 Article 58

-If the person against whom a ruling has been made or the police authority that has referred the case finds unacceptable the ruling made by the summary court on the cases referred in accordance with Article 45 of this Act, an appeal against the ruling may be filed to the ordinary court.
+If the person against whom a ruling has been made or the police agency that has referred the case finds unacceptable, the ruling made by the summary court on the cases referred in accordance with Article 45 of this Act, an appeal against the ruling may be filed to the ordinary court.
 The ruling on the appeal shall be final.

 Article 59